-- memory_limit – magento recommends > 1Gb.
-I like 2 Gb for heavy customized stores;
+- memory_limit – Magento recommends > 1Gb.
+I like 2 Gb for heavily customized stores;

 - realpath_cache_size – as PHP states, for applications where PHP opens many files, increasing this setting can bring PHP performance improvements.
 And Magento qualifies.
 Test before setting this blindly.
 I found out that on most stores values from 128k to 150k is pretty good.
 If you are low on memory stick to 32k or 64k;

 - realpath_cache_ttl – how long does the above cache persist.
 Usually setting this to 3600 or 7200 is pretty ok.
 You need to test after messing around with these settings;